 HR STRATEGY

-The most important asset of most modern companies is their people.
-In a dynamic, fast-paced, information-based economy, it’s smart, hardworking, creative, and passionate people who drive the world’s best companies.
+The most critical asset of an organization is its people.
+In a dynamic, fast-paced, information-based economy, hardworking, creative, and passionate people drive the world’s best companies.
 It should come as no surprise, then, that one thing all highly successful companies have in common is that they have a people strategy.

-Here we take a look at the concept of a people strategy, discuss some pros and cons of those strategies, review the process, provide some examples and go over how Visier can help organizations develop and execute their people strategies.
+Here, we look at the concept of a people strategy, discuss some pros and cons of those strategies, review the process, provide some examples, and go over how Visier can help organizations develop and execute their people strategies.

 What is people strategy

 Modern companies need exceptional talent to outperform the competition.
-A people strategy is a company’s plan for how it can leverage the benefits of exceptional talent.
+A people strategy is a company’s plan for leveraging the benefits of exceptional talent.
 This includes all strategies to attract, develop, retain, and engage people in the organization.

-While most people may immediately think of the hiring process as a people strategy, this is only one element of a people strategy, albeit an important one.
-In reality, people strategy takes into account the full lifecycle of employees at a company—from hiring to exit.
+While it’s not uncommon to think of the hiring process as a people strategy, it is just one element of a people strategy, albeit an important one.
+In reality, people strategy considers the entire lifecycle of employees at a company—from hiring to exit.

 Elements of a people strategy